The Best Beach Resorts near Malaga

 El Pimpi restaurant, an institution in Malaga, is one of the oldest bars and wine cellars in the city.
 The bar itself is decorated with hundreds of wine barrels and although the restaurant is most famous for its authentic tapas, you can also sample a glass of traditional sweet Malaga wine.

 The new marina area of Malaga has been an instant success, cleverly designed with a great selection of restaurants and bars appealing to the many cruise ship passengers that dock here as well as locals.
-The famous Pompidou art centre is based on the port and now La Noria, Malaga’s own version of the London eye.
+The famous Pompidou art centre is based on the port and now La Noria, Malaga’s own version of the London eye great for taking in the views.

 After dark is when Malaga city really comes to life, the nightlife or ‘La Marcha’ doesn’t really get going until the early hours with clubs going strong until around 6am.
-Don’t worry though, bars and restaurants are still buzzing from early evening until the clubs start to get going.
+Don’t worry though, bars and restaurants are still buzzing from early evening with families and couples dining.

 If its a quiet meal and a few drinks you prefer the city is bursting with places to enjoy all types of cuisine and there are some fantastic roof top bars which are the place to be for sun-downers and great views of the skyline.